hamzaskhan/HTTracker-Alternate/README.md

 # Picnic Day Series Offline Site Copier

 This Python script replicates the core functionality of HTTrack by crawling a website, downloading its pages, assets, and rewriting links for offline browsing.
 It creates a local copy of the site—including a JSON file representing the site's link tree and a CSV file of unique URLs—making it easy to browse offline.
 The script is designed to be easily adaptable across platforms, including macOS.
+Currently it works for windows but you are welcome to extend it's capability across MacOs directory structure.

 ## Features